seatwork/deno-cross/README.md

 ### Constructor

-To start the web service, you simply new an instance with `new Cross()`.
+To start the web service, you simply new an instance with `new Cross(...routes:Route[])`.
 The instance has two public methods as follow:

-- `assets(dir[, maxAge])` "dir" is the relative path of static resources directory.
+- `static(dir[, maxAge])` "dir" is the relative path of static resources directory.
 The "maxAge" directive states the maximum amount of time in seconds that fetched responses are allowed to be used again.
 - `listen(port)` HTTP server listening port, default 3000.